If you are faced with finding a care home for your elderly relative, there are lots of decisions to be made and things to consider.

 Your parent will have an assessment by your preferred care home to check that they are able to support them and their needs should they move in.
 It can be harder to find a home that can provide the care for someone who has particularly complex needs, so you may need to be flexible.

 First of all establish the level of need and kind of care and home you are looking for.
 You may already have a care assessment by the local authority so you know what level of care and support you’re looking for.

-Some homes have specialist Dementia units for example, which while you may not need these services yet, you would prefer not to move your Mum to a new home should this be necessary at some point in the future.
+Some homes have specialist dementia units for example, which while you may not need these services yet, you would prefer not to move your Mum to another new home should this be necessary at some point in the future.